cartesi/honeypot/README.md

 ### Withdrawing the pot

-In order to perform a withdrawal request, just send any input (`0x00`, in the example below) to the DApp as follows:
+In order to perform a withdrawal request, just send an empty input (`""`, in the example below) to the DApp as follows:

 ```shell
 cast send $INPUT_BOX_ADDRESS \